ar4/deepwave/docs/index.rst

 Building from source
 --------------------

-Deepwave utilizes `cibuildwheel` and `scikit-build-core` for its build process.
+Deepwave uses `cibuildwheel` and `scikit-build-core` for its build process.
 When you run `pip install deepwave`, pip will first attempt to download a precompiled wheel if one is available for your system.
 If a suitable precompiled wheel is not found, pip will automatically download the source distribution and attempt to compile it on your system.
 You will need to have a C compiler and CMake available, and a CUDA compiler if you wish to have CUDA support.

 If you wish to force building from source rather than using a wheel (such as because your system does not have AVX2 support, which the wheels assume is available), you can use the following command: